zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

 ## Set up the Environment

+Set up the environment on your Linux server:

 1. [Download](https://docs.agora.io/en/Agora%20Platform/downloads) the Agora Recording SDK for Linux package.
 The package structure is listed as follows:

    <table>